Registration - Full time Residents

-Patients may register with the Practice providing they live on Arran or Holy Isle.
+Patients may register with the Practice providing they live on Arran or Holy Isle for morth than 3 month of a year and must be living on Arran before registering.
 On registering with the Practice you will be offered a health check with one of our health care assistants.
 Transfer of records from your previous practice may take some time and this health check enables us to take a brief medical history and obtain information on any current medication.

 Temporary Patient Registrations